DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    - Check that the target IP is not in a private, loopback, link-local, multicast, unspecified, or otherwise locally routed range
    - Verify the port number is in an allowed range
    - Ensure the inner `<dnscrypt-query>` doesn't start with `<anon-magic>`
-   - Verify the inner `<dnscrypt-query>` doesn't start with 7 zero bytes (to avoid confusion with QUIC {{!RFC9000}})
+   - Reject the inner `<dnscrypt-query>` if its first 8 bytes are `0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x01`, to avoid protocol confusion with QUIC {{!RFC9000}}; relays MAY reject broader reserved prefixes by local policy
 4. Forward the inner `<dnscrypt-query>` unmodified to the target server over UDP, without the Anonymized DNSCrypt prefix
 5. Verify server responses:

-   - For encrypted DNSCrypt responses, check that the response is smaller than the inner query packet forwarded upstream
+   - For encrypted DNSCrypt responses, check that the response is no larger than the inner query packet forwarded upstream
    - For certificate responses, check that the response transaction ID and query name match the relayed certificate query, and that the response is no larger than the inner query packet forwarded upstream
    - Validate the response format (either starts with resolver magic or is a certificate response)
    - Forward valid responses unmodified to the client, adding only the TCP length prefix when the client connection used TCP

+Address validation is performed after decoding `<server-ip>`.
+If the decoded address is an IPv4-mapped IPv6 address, the relay applies the IPv4 policy to the embedded IPv4 address.
+Relay operators SHOULD maintain an explicit allowlist or denylist of target ranges.
+At minimum, relays MUST reject targets that are not globally routable, including unspecified, loopback, link-local, multicast, private-use, unique-local, documentation, benchmarking, and other special-use addresses.

 These relay requirements ensure that anonymization does not compromise the security properties of the underlying DNSCrypt protocol.
 Proper deployment requires additional operational considerations.